Introduction

 • If you are conducting medical research, the duration of archiving will depend on which laws and regulations apply.
 To determine which archiving duration applies, see this page from the CCMO or section 3.1 from the full archiving guidelines

-• Any data that falls under the “Blue” category from the Privacy Risk categorization and/or supporting materials that don’t contain any personal and/or confidential information can be archived indefinitely.
-These data/materials may also be published.
-Further support on publication can be found here and here.
+• Any data that falls under the “Blue” category from the Privacy Risk categorization and/or supporting materials that don’t contain any personal and/or confidential information can be archived indefinitely, unless any other contracts or agreements apply that limit the archiving duration.

 Summarized from guideline section: 3.1